 Tips for Hiking in the Desert

 - If you are hiking between May and October, only hike very early in the morning and make sure to bring a lot of water, a hat, and apply sunscreen.
 You don’t want to be the person that has to be lifted out by a helicopter.
-I call this season helicopter season.

 - Be careful of the cacti, especially the Cholla Cactus.
-If you touch it or brush against it the barbed spines can detach and stick to you, and they can be very difficult to remove.
+If you touch it or brush against it the barbed spines can detach and stick to you, and they can be difficult to remove.
 It is often recommended to remove them with a comb, although luckily I haven’t needed to try this.

 Boulder Canyon Trail

 Boulder Canyon Trail is one of the best hikes near Phoenix.
 The trial starts from Canyon Lake and ascends for amazing views of the lake.
 It then continues down past the peak to clear views of Weavers Needle, a 1,000 ft high rock.
 The hike then continues to descend down into a creek.
 Check out this article for more of the best lakes near Phoenix.

 Location: Canyon Lake, Tonto National Forest